Banana and Blackberry Muffins (Gluten & Egg-Free)

 Blackberry banana breakfast muffin batter in a muffin pan.

-Divide the batter between the 12 muffin cups, and sprinkle the rest of the blackberries on top.
+Then divide the batter between the 12 muffin cups, and sprinkle the rest of the blackberries on top.

 Blackberry banana breakfast muffins in a muffin pan.